 On the 16th June, I was handed the keys to a brand new BMW i3 and asked to drive around it in for 6 weeks and report back on my findings.
 I had applied to be a part of the #GoUltraLow campaign as husband and I have spoken about hybrids before but never got any further plus, I am constantly hearing such negative comments in relation to electric cars.
 If we were ever to invest in one I’d want to be pretty sure that we can do all the things we can do today in our diesel fuelled car.

 An ULEV (ultra low emission vehicle) is a motor vehicle that emits extremely low levels of emissions, it produces 75g or less of CO2 per kilometre from the tailpipe.
 They fall into three categories; Electric, Hybrid and Range Extender.
 Our BMW i3 is a Range Extender.

 You can find out lots more on the Go Ultra Low website

 These are zero emission, 100 per cent electric vehicles, they have a very quiet operation that drives the wheels via an electric motor that uses a single gear.

-It is recharged via charging points or by plugging in to your home supply – usually via an outside power point.
-On breaking the car some of the energy is recaptured and the battery can recharge itself whist on the move.
+It is recharged via charging points or by plugging into your home supply – usually via an outside power point.
+When using the brakes, some of the energy is recaptured and the battery can recharge itself whilst on the move.

 E-Rev stands for Extended-Range Electric Vehicle – our BMW i3 is one of these – where the electric motor always drives the wheels using a conventional engine as a generator to recharge the battery.